NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ## Build custom dataproc image to accelerate cluster init time
 In order to accelerate cluster init time to 3-4 minutes, we need to build a custom Dataproc image that already has NVIDIA drivers and CUDA toolkit installed, with RAPIDS deployed.
-The custom image could also be used in a air gap environment.
+The custom image could also be used in an air gap environment.
 In this section, we will be using [these instructions from GCP](https://cloud.google.com/dataproc/docs/guides/dataproc-images) to create a custom image.